NESCent/2014-05-08-datacarpentry/lessons/sql/sql.md

     SELECT * FROM species ORDER BY genus ASC, species ASC;

 ***Exercise: Write a query that returns
-             The genus, species, and taxon, sorted alphabetically by taxon.***
+             year, species, and weight in kg from the surveys table, sorted with the largest weights at the top***

 Order of execution
 ------------------